vonajs/vona/packages-docs/guide/techniques/openapi/introduction.md

 # Swagger/OpenAPI

-Vona implements a very convenient `Swagger/OpenAPI` based on [@asteasolutions/zod-to-openapi](https://github.com/asteasolutions/zod-to-openapi). `Swagger/OpenAPI` in Vona still uses the decorators in [Validation](../validation/introduction.md), and provides extension tools to set up metadata related to OpenAPI
+Vona implements a very convenient `Swagger/OpenAPI` based on [@asteasolutions/zod-to-openapi](https://github.com/asteasolutions/zod-to-openapi). `Swagger/OpenAPI` in Vona still uses the decorators in [Validation](../validation/introduction.md), and provides extension tools to set metadata related to OpenAPI

-## 1. Automatically infer Zod Schema: basic type/Dto/Entity
+## 1. Automatically infer Zod Schema: Basic type/Dto/Entity

-If the parameter type is `basic type/Dto/Entity`, then the system will automatically infer the corresponding Zod Schema, and automatically generate OpenAPI metadata
+If the parameter type is `Basic type/Dto/Entity`, then the system will automatically infer the corresponding Zod Schema, and automatically generate OpenAPI metadata

 For example, `findOne(@Arg.query('id') id: number)`, the type of id is `number`, then the automatically inferred Schema is: `z.number()`.
 Then, the automatically generated Swagger/OpenAPI is as follows: